 When you bend over to pick something up, or you lift a heavy object, it’s important to engage the proper muscles.
 Many people don’t, because they either don’t know how or they don’t have the strength.
 When bending over, it’s much better to squat down and use the powerful muscles in your legs and hips.
 This protects your back.
 It’s also important to tighten your stomach.
 These simple things can protect you from injuring yourself.

-Repetitive motion and overuse of muscles causes them to become tight and weak.
+Repetitive motion and overuse of muscles cause them to become tight and weak.
 Not exercising regularly leaves muscles weak.
-Quite often, it’s those weak muscles in your back and shoulders that causes pain and discomfort.
+Quite often, it’s those weak muscles in your back and shoulders that cause pain and discomfort.
 One of the best results of exercising the muscles in your back and shoulders is decreased tightness.
 When you exercise those muscles, they have more endurance.
 Working out also causes blood to rush in to oxygenate the muscles.
 When the muscle has plenty of oxygen, it relaxes and decreases tightness.

 Stress over long periods eventually causes muscles to get tight and painful.
 Many people don’t even realize they are under stress, because they have been living a “GO GO GO” lifestyle for so long they have simply become used to it.
 Used to it or not, muscles will eventually tighten and fatigue, becoming tender and painful.
-Improving joint motion and treating and conditioning tight muscles releases stress induced tightness, improving muscle function and reducing pain.
+Improving joint motion and treating and conditioning tight muscles releases stress-induced tightness, improving muscle function and reducing pain.